Kit Harington’s April Fools’ Prank On Wife Rose Leslie Hilariously Backfired

 “So I just wrote an article about how this company that makes her favorite almond milk was going under because of Brexit,” he said.

-At this point, Kit’s joke seems fairly solid, however Rose unknowingly turned the tables on her husband with her reaction to the fake news.
+At this point, Kit’s joke seems fairly solid, however, Rose unknowingly turned the tables on her husband with her reaction to the fake news.

 “She immediately rang my PA and got her to bulk-order this almost milk with my credit card, so I ended up spending 150 quid on almond milk,” the star revealed, earning laughter and applause from the audience.

 That’s equivalent to about $200 worth of milk, and certainly not what anybody hopes to spend on the drink at one time.

-“It turns out the only thing more terrifying than seeing your severed head in a refrigerator is seeing cartons upon cartons of almond milk,” the late night host joked about the actor’s hilarious karma.
+“It turns out the only thing more terrifying than seeing your severed head in a refrigerator is seeing cartons upon cartons of almond milk,” the late-night host joked about the actor’s hilarious karma.

 Catch more of Kit Harington in the eighth and final season of Game of Thrones, which premieres on HBO on Sunday, April 14 at 9 p.m.
 ET.